Latin III: Intermediate Latin

 Hammond and Amory: Please read section 31 and post your results in the forum for this week.

 Grammatical review: Indirect discourse: indirect statement, indirect question, and indirect command.
-Please take quiz #23 sometime this week, and re-take it every week until you get 100% on it.

 Collapse of the Republic: Pompey, Caesar, and Civil War